RickGove/React-Carousel/README.md

  A simple react carousel built as a test task for ScandiWeb

 # Navigation
- You can naviagte from slide to slide by
+ You can navigate from slide to slide by
- - clicking the arrows,
+ - clicking the arrows
- - swiping on a mobile screen,
+ - swiping on a mobile screen
- - swiping with two fingers on a touchpad (like a MacBook pro)
+ - swiping with two fingers on a touchpad (like a MacBook pro mouse)
  - fly to a certain slide by clicking its corresponding dot

+# Demo
+<a href="https://rickgove.github.io/#/carousel">demo page</a>

+*or*

+Download, clone or fork the repo

+In terminal run
+`npm install && npm start`

 # Use
- Download or clone the repo

  Copy the `Carousel.js` file to your own project

- * Run `npm install` if you do not have `Styled-Components` as a dependancy yet
+ **Run `npm install` if you do not have `Styled-Components` as a dependancy yet**

  Import the carousel
- `import Carousel from './Carousel`
+ `import Carousel from './Carousel'`

  Render the carousel with children: